jamaljalali68/Vuejs-Nuxt-Laravel-Ecommerce-FastFood/README.md

-# Nuxt 3 Minimal Starter
+# Vuejs-Nuxt-Ecommerce-FastFood

+This is a Ecommerce sample project that its Auth service is on the Base of OTP .

+In this project we separated Backend and FrontEnd.

+Backend created with Laravel that its source code is here :
-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Back-End Source Code](https://github.com/jamaljalali68/Laravel-Api-Ecommerce-FastFood) to learn more.

+FrontEnd part Developed by Vuejs (Nuxt) that i hope it be helpful for developers.

 ## Setup